-The Madrid Protocol is an international system designed to facilitate the registration of trademarks in countries around the world.
-The system is administered by the World Intellectual Property Organisation (WIPO) in Geneva.
+The Madrid Protocol is an international system designed to facilitate the registration of international trademarks in countries around the world.

 Under this system, you can extend a UK or a Community Trade Mark application or registration to many countries around the world, provided that they are members of the Madrid Protocol.
 The USA, China, Japan, and Australia are members of the Protocol, as well as all member states of the European Union (except Malta).
+An international trade mark registration is issued by the World Intellectual Property Organisation (WIPO) in Geneva, and has effect in all the member countries designated by the applicant, subject to the right of national offices to refuse protection in their countries.
+An international registration is therefore in effect a collection of national registrations.
 This is likely to be the cheapest way to proceed if you want to protect your trade mark in several non-EU countries.
-The cost of your international trademark will depend on the specific countries of interest.
+The cost of international trademark registration will depend on the specific countries of interest.

 How it works